pyth-network/per/per_multicall/OpportunityAdapter.md

 # Opportunity Adapter Contract

 This contract executes an `opportunity` on behalf of an `executor` in a secure manner.
+An opportunity refers to any arbitrary contract call with pre-defined expectations of token exchanges.
+The opportunity adapter handles routing arbitrary calldata to an external contract along with assertions around the quantity of ETH and different tokens exchanged as a result of the contract call.
 The main function `executeOpportunity` accepts an `ExecutionParams` type.
 The `executor` should allow this contract to spend their tokens on their behalf using the ERC20 `approve` method.